Llim.run

 The SDK skips these paths regardless of .gitignore:

-On top of that, paths matched by your project's root .gitignore are skipped, with one exception: .xcconfig files always sync because Xcode needs them on the remote.
+On top of that, paths matched by your .gitignore files are skipped, root and nested ones alike, with git's usual precedence.
+One exception: .xcconfig files always sync because Xcode needs them on the remote.
 If a file is both tracked by git and ignored, the SDK warns you so you can fix the mismatch.

 Dependency caches (Pods/, .swiftpm/, Carthage/Build/) don't need to ship: the remote sandbox detects Podfile / Package.swift / Cartfile and resolves the dependencies on its side before the build runs.
 Keep them in your local .gitignore as usual.